wross3150/cse15l-Lab-Reports/lab-report-1-week-2.md

 ___

 ![vscodeDownload](vscodeDownload.PNG)
-    For this step, go to [VSCode] https://code.visualstudio.com/, and download VSCode for whatever OS you have.
+    For this step, go to [VSCode](https://code.visualstudio.com/), and download VSCode for whatever OS you have.
     Once you have downloaded VSCode you should be able to open it to a window that looks like this.

 ![OpenVSCode](OpenVSCode.PNG)